Sandhya-Murugeshan/HR-Analysis-Dashboard/README.md

 # Data Refresh Information:

 - Incorporate a visual element indicating the date and time of the last data refresh.
-By transforming this data into an insightful dashboard, the company will gain a clearer understanding of their workforce dynamics and be better equipped to make informed decisions.
+By transforming this data into an insightful dashboard, a clearer understanding of their workforce dynamics and be better equipped to make informed decisions.

 # picture of Dashboard: